ewoudb33/ewoudb33.github.io/_posts/2020-09-30-sentiment-analysis.md

 <img src="{{ site.url {{ site.baseurl }}/images/distribution_of_ratings.png"
 alt = "">

-As you can see is the distribution left skewed.
+As you can see, the distribution is left skewed.
 We have to keep this in mind when we want to continue this analysis with machine learning.
 The average of user ratings is 3.65, which is according to goodreads between "I liked it" and "I really liked it".